 2. You could also store the real path to the "default" file in a filesystem's folder's extended attribute (user_xattr), but that would still have the same problem.

-#11 Updated by gmbnomis about 2 months ago
+#11 Updated by gmbnomis over 1 year ago

 I think we are trying to make a rather "esoteric" use case work if we map file/directory name conflicts to

 What should happen if there is already a file/directory named